dnlzrgz/beagle/README.md

 ^^^^^^^^^^^^^^^^^^
 ```

-Beagle is a CLI writen in Go to search for an especific username accross the Internet.
+Beagle is a CLI written in Go to search for an specific username across the Internet.

 > Beagle is a project inspired by [Sherlock](https://github.com/sherlock-project/sherlock).